henix/fundef/README.md

-# fundef: Function combinators for ES5
+# lighty: Anonymous function combinator for ES5

-Based on ES5 and inspired by Scala, fundef aims at adding comfortable syntax for functional programming in JavaScript.
+Based on ES5 and inspired by Scala, lighty aims at providing comfortable syntax for creating anonymous functions in JavaScript.

 ## Example